Troubleshooting your Development Environment Setup

 sudo chmod -R u+w ~/.yarn

-These commands change the ownership of the ~/.yarn directory to the current user and grants write permissions, thus resolving the permission error.
+These commands assign ownership of the ~/.yarn directory to your user and ensure it is writable.

-If yarn is failing on the link step for fibers with a log similar to:
+If yarn fails during the fibers linking step with an error similar to:

 1. Install node-gyp globally: